ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 DFTB
 ~~~~

-Converts a DFTB trajectory to a HDF trajectory.
+Converts a DFTB trajectory to an MDT trajectory.

 Inputs: